interlay/interbtc-clients/faucet/README.md

 # PolkaBTC Faucet Client

-Transfer ROC to users.
+Transfer DOT to users.

 ## Responsibilities

-- Send 1 ROC (testnet DOT) to users and 500 ROC to registered vaults
+- Send 1 DOT (testnet DOT) to users and 500 DOT to registered vaults
 - Prevent accounts from request more than once every 6 hours

 ## Getting Started